harvard-nrg/executors/README.md

 * `slurm` - Simple Linux Utility for Resource Management
 * `lsf` - IBM Platform LSF
 * `pbsubmit` - Martinos Center Torque wrapper
+* `local` - Local job executor

 ## Usage
-The goal is to keep this section as small as possible and get you up and running as quickly as possible.
-Here goes!
+The goal is to keep this section as small as possible to get you up and running as quickly as possible.
+Here we go!

 ### instantiate an `Executor`
 To start using Executors, you need to instantiate an `Executor` object.
-You can do this one of two ways.
-First, you can use `executors.probe` to automatically discover the scheduler present in your environment and instantiate it
+You can do this in one of two ways.
+First, you can use `executors.probe` to automatically discover the job scheduler present in your environment

 ```python
 import executors